William Lavertue Obituary - Anthony, FL | Legacy Remembers

-William Lavertue's passing at the age of 79 on Saturday, November 28, 2020 has been publicly announced by Countryside Funeral Home in Anthony, FL .
+William Lavertue's passing at the age of 79 on Saturday, November 28, 2020 has been publicly announced by Tighe-Hamilton Funeral Home in Hudson, MA .

 Legacy invites you to offer condolences and share memories of William in the Guest Book below.

-The most recent obituary and service information is available at the Countryside Funeral Home website.
+The most recent obituary and service information is available at the Tighe-Hamilton Funeral Home website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory